 Lynn trained at the Gladys Forrester School of Dance in Toronto and the Royal Winnipeg Ballet School.
 As a professional, Lynn danced for Les Ballets Jazz de Montreal, Hubbard Street Dance Chicago, Judith Marcuse’s Repertory Dance Company of Canada, and JOE INK.
 Lynn has been teaching at Arts Umbrella for more than 20 years.

-Katrina has been a dance educator at Arts Umbrella since 2011.
-She is a graduate with honours from the Teacher Training Program at Canada’s National Ballet School.
-Katrina holds her teaching qualifications with the Cecchetti Society of Canada, Registered Teacher Status with the Royal Academy of Dance and teaching qualification in National Dance.
+Katrina Cruickshank has been a dance educator at Arts Umbrella since 2011.
+She is a graduate with honours from the three-year Teacher Training Program at Canada’s National Ballet School.
+Katrina has completed teaching qualifications with the Cecchetti Society of Canada, Registered Teacher Status with the Royal Academy of Dance and teaching qualification in National Dance.
+Throughout Katrina’s teacher training, she was under the tutelage of leading dance mentors such as Glenn Gilmour, Carina Bomers, Rosalie Deligioridis, Evelina Krasnova-Ganina, Teresa Randall, and Anushka Roes.
 Katrina has extensive knowledge in Ballet, Pointe, Repertoire Studies, Injury Prevention, History of Dance, Voice, Character Dance, Creative Movement, Modern (Irene Dowd) and Music.
-She continues to attend pedagogy workshops and master classes around the Lower Mainland with world renowned dance educators and examiners.
+She continues to attend pedagogy workshops and master classes around the lower mainland with world-renowned dance educators and examiners.

 Andrea began her dance training in her hometown of Syracuse, New York.
 She received her professional training with the Joffrey Ballet in NY, the School of the Pennsylvania Ballet and the San Francisco Ballet in California.
 Andrea spent eight years dancing in Columbus, Ohio under the direction of John McFall, during which time she worked with famed choreographers David Parsons, Lou Conte, Glen Tetley and James Kudelka, among others.